In Genesis 6:3 God says, “My Spirit shall not always strive with man, for that he also is flesh: yet his days shall be a hundred and twenty years.”

 Joshua, the son of Nun, lived to be 110 (Joshua 24:29).

-Miriam, the elder sister of Moses and Aaron, was old enough to watch and see what would happen to her three month old baby brother, Moses, when he was set among the reeds in the Nile River in a basket by their mother, and was picked up out of the water by Pharaoh's daughter.
+Miriam, the elder sister of Moses and Aaron, was old enough to watch and see what would happen to her three-month-old baby brother, Moses, when he was set among the reeds in the Nile River in a basket by their mother and was picked up out of the water by Pharaoh's daughter.
 She then talked to Pharaoh's daughter and asked if she should go and get a “nurse” of the Hebrew women to breastfeed Moses.
 Pharaoh's daughter then told the girl to go and get one (Exodus 2:1–8).
 Miriam must have been an old enough girl to perform these tasks.
 Therefore, she must have been a number of years older than Moses and Aaron (who was three years older than his brother, Moses (Exodus 7:7)).
 Considering that she died in Numbers 20:1, near the end of the Israelites' wandering in the wilderness, she must have been at least in her late 120's, because Moses died at the age of 120 right at the end of the 40 years of wandering in the wilderness.

-Mordecai (mawr-deh-KAY-iy) of the book of Esther, who raised his cousin, Hadassah (Esther), had been carried away from Jerusalem to Babylon (in the second deportation of Jews from Jerusalem to Babylon during the Babylonian Captivity) with the captivity which had been carried away with King Jehoiachin (Jeconiah, Coniah) of Judah by King Nebuchadnezzar II of Babylonia in 597 B.C.
+Mordecai (mawr-deh-KAY-iy) of the book of Esther, who raised his cousin, Hadassah (Esther), had been carried away from Judah to Babylon (in the second deportation of Jews from Judah to Babylon during the Babylonian Captivity) with the captivity which had been carried away with King Jehoiachin (Jeconiah, Coniah) of Judah by King Nebuchadnezzar II of Babylonia in 597 B.C.
 (Esther 2:5–7).
-If he was only an infant when he was carried from Jerusalem to Babylon, and since Esther became queen in the seventh year of King Ahasuerus' reign (which was from 486 to 465 B.C.), Mordecai would have been at least 117 years old at the time Esther became queen (Esther 2:16–17).
+If he was only an infant when he was carried from Judah to Babylon, and since Esther became queen in the seventh year of King Ahasuerus' reign (which was from 486 to 465 B.C.), Mordecai would have been at least 117 years old at the time Esther became queen (Esther 2:16–17).

 Then, six years later, in the thirteenth year of King Ahasuerus' reign, on Nisan 13th (which would be approximately April 2nd, 474 B.C. on our modern-day Gregorian calendar), Haman sent letters into all the king's provinces to tell the people of the kingdom to kill all the Jews on Adar 13th (which would be approximately March 5th, 473 B.C. on our modern-day Gregorian calendar) (Esther 3:7,12–13).